 I will call him the Shrew.
-People did not always like him.
-He had a dark side to himself.
-But, although young, one I could easily grasp.
-My old soul could always relate to such people.
-It came naturally.
-I thought people were too harsh on him.
+People didn’t always like him.
+He had a dark side.
+But although I was young, I could easily grasp his darkness.
+My old soul was able to relate to all types of people, including dark characters.
+It came naturally for an empathetic character – I thought people were too harsh on him.
 Then again, I always think people are too harsh on people.

 One would even say that I did not perceive the Shrew in the typical, mostly supportive way expected from a mentor or a role-model.
 Relating was often challenging.
 His critical ways were a slap in the face to my young teenage ego accustomed to getting it easy through primary school.
 To my surprise, there was more to the world or words than just spelling and grammar.

 He did not really led the decent society lifestyle or fell into the description of a politically correct person.
 He did definitely not fit in the teenage mentor “responsible adult” frame.
 But he knew books.
 And a great role model does not always need to be a great person, whatever stands behind the description of people’s greatness.
 By observing him during the four years of high school I started seeing both sides of people and I came to know acceptance, mostly self-acceptance.

 The Non-Parental Mentor

 The Shrew did teaching.
 But he was not a regular teacher.
 Nor a parent.
 Maybe that is exactly why I inadvertently chose him as a role model.
 Maybe his influence in my life was so important because the choice was not a conscious decision.
 Or maybe just because my grandmother was a teacher, too.
 The first teacher in my life who was not chosen, but put upon.
 Rather, the Shrew was my own choice and a different one from my parental figures.
 He did not care much about being accepted.
 In the open of course.
 He was human after all and wanted true connection.